Davidevlops/JS-DSA/numerical-algorithms.md

 ## 2. LU Decomposition

-Instead of transforming the matrix multiple times, LU Decomposition splits $A$ into two simpler matrices:
+Instead of transforming the matrix multiple times, LU Decomposition splits A into two simpler matrices:

-$$A = L \times U$$
+A = L × U

 where:
-- $L$ is a lower triangular matrix,
+- L is a lower triangular matrix,
-- $U$ is an upper triangular matrix.
+- U is an upper triangular matrix.

-This makes solving for multiple $\mathbf{b}$ vectors efficient — useful in machine learning and simulations.
+This makes solving for multiple b vectors efficient — useful in machine learning and simulations.

 ### JavaScript Implementation